oshiomah1/oshiomah1.github.io/_posts/2021-2-26-Week_6_Walkthrough.md

 Now log in to class.ggkbase.berkeley.edu on the terminal.
 You're going to use one of two programs to align these sequences, but let's look at some aspects of these programs first.

 Mafft is a popular aligner renowned for its accuracy and thoroughness when creating alignments.
 It takes a while, though, since it was written with accuracy in mind.
-Try aligning it with `mafft`:
+Try aligning your sequences with `mafft`:

 `mafft --localpair --maxiterate 1000 --reorder --thread 4 [YOUR INPUT DNA SEQUENCES] > [SAMPLE].mafft.mfna`